Error-331/code_tests/docs/bible/links.md

 True and False - May 14 (the false sit alongside the true and will be sorted out on judgment day);

 The Mystery - May 15 (grasp the awesome truth that Jesus Christ in me, my hope of glory);

+The Life-Giving Seed - May 16 (The seed is the word of God, seed of life.);